(Ruby) Corrupted by JavaScript

 annoys me.
 It's needed to lazily evaluate the construct, using

-there evaluates it at the wrong time.
+a real if there evaluates it at the wrong time.
 Astute

 code readers will also notice I am not testing the transform.
 Haven't